JoshAtticus/NAPbypass/README.md

 >
 > Please do not use this to cheat or violate academic integrity.
 This is a proof of concept to show how useless NAPLAN lockdown browser is.

-## Base Requirements
-These are required for all guides

 ### macOS
 - macOS 10.15.4 Catalina or later (Only Ventura is tested!)
 - Admin user account (for most guides)